briansimiyuj/doctor-appointment-app/README.md

        6. Create a function to handle the speciality reset and update the filter speciality state
        7. Make the component into a dropdown

+      #### Doctor List Component

+      Doctor List component will be used to display a list of doctors

+        1. Create a Doctor List component and mount it on the Doctor Selector component and pass the following props: filteredDoctors, selectedDoctorID and doctor selection function
+        2. Fill in the doctor's name, image and speciality
+        3. Attach onSelectDoctor function to the parent div to select the doctor

 ### Settings Context